yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 ### <a name="disable_dashboard_zeroconf"></a> disable_dashboard_zeroconf

 Disable the capability of the Gateway to "autodiscover" the Dashboard through heartbeat messages via Redis.
+The goal of zeroconf is auto-discovery, so you do not have to specify the Tyk Dashboard address in `tyk.conf`.
+In some specific cases, for example, when the Dashboard is bound to a public domain, not accessible inside an internal network, or similar, `disable_dashboard_zeroconf` can be set to true, in favour of directly specifying a Tyk Dashboard address.

 ### <a name="auth_override"></a> auth_override